Alexandros32/Portfolio/README.md

 # ALEXANDROS CHELIDONIS/CV&PORTFOLIO

 This is a website that I created for my CV and Portfolio.
-My website will be used by future employers to find out more about my skills and experience.
-My resume presents my work history , skills, and other qualifications.
-My portfolio gives possible employers a more detailed look at the work that I have done.
+My website will be used by future employers to find out more about my skills and experience.My resume presents my work history,skills and other qualifications.
+My portfolio gives possible employers a more detailed look at the work that i have done.

 ## UX

-The page is designed to summarise all my academic, professional and personal achievements in order to entice or interest a hiring manager when applying for a new job opportunity.
-At the end of the page there is a direct possibility to contact me.
+The page is designed to summarise all my academic,professional and personal achievements in order to entice or interest a hiring manager when applying for a new job opportunity.At the end of the page there is a direct possibility to contact me.

 ### USER STORIES

-- As a potential collaboration I would like to contact you for further information:
+- As a potential collaborator i would like to contact you for further information:
-- As a potential employer I wanted to see your experience:
+- As a potential employer i would like to see your experience:
-- As a potential employer I wanted to see your skills:
+- As a potential employer i would like to see your skills:

 ### WIREFRAMES